- Motivations For Selling A Business

-But the reality is that many business owners end up acquiring a company after it’s already been operating for some time.
+But the reality is that many business owners buy a business or a company after it’s already been operating for some time.
 This comes with its own pros and cons, but buying an existing company is a great way to step into an ownership position right away.

 Motivations For Selling A Business